MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 If you have no IT experience, you have no chance at all.

 Now, scale this problem up to a company that builds complicated medical machines.
 How do they capture an engineer's diagnostic process to train others?
-They can't use **decision trees**, as they explode into millions of unmanageable steps for complex systems — 95% of them duplicates.
-Consequently, they are forced to rely on static, 'flat' manuals. **The true, complex decision-making process is never documented; it remains informal tribal knowledge,** creating a single point of failure for the entire organisation.
+Decision trees would be ideal, but for complex systems they explode into millions of unmanageable steps — 95% of them duplicates.
+Consequently, companies are forced to rely on 'flat' manuals which can't record the complex, branching, decision-making process; creating a single point of failure for the entire organisation.

 The result is the same: organisations are fragile.
 They depend on a few experts, spend a fortune on training, and are one retirement away from a crisis.
 This is **documentation hell** — where critical knowledge is unrecorded, or scattered, and is impossibly difficult to use when it is needed most.

-While the scale might change, the core problem remains the same for developers.
+This challenge manifests everywhere, but for developers, it’s a daily reality.
 It’s not just about writing docs — it’s about maintaining them.
 You’re likely all too familiar with the symptoms:

 *   **Sprawling, duplicated content** that multiplies across guides, manuals, and wikis, making it impossible to know what’s accurate.
 *   **Bug-prone updates:** You make a critical edit in one place, only to miss that same information duplicated in other files, instantly introducing inconsistencies.